Colourful hanging basket against brick wall

 Image: Nurseryman’s Choice Hanging Basket Mixed Collection from Thompson & Morgan

-Here’s all the advice you need to help you enjoy the best hanging baskets you’ve ever created.
+Here’s all the advice you need to create the best hanging baskets ever.
 Packed with useful articles, videos and Instagram posts – these gardeners have generously shared the knowledge they’ve acquired through years of trial and error.
-If you’re new to basket growing or you’re keen to learn more, here’s how to choose the best hanging basket plants along with tips to keep them blooming for as long as possible.
+If you’re new to basket growing or you’re keen to learn more, here’s how to successfully choose hanging basket plants along with tips to keep them blooming for as long as possible.

 Ivy leaf geraniums are a great choice for baskets in partial shade